RDF Time Series Snippets

 Issues Index

 Discuss whether these properties are required or optional.
-E.g., a publisher might decide to do a lossy conversion for their goal, and not include valuePath, pointType and timePath.
+E.g., a publisher might decide to do a lossy conversion for their goal, and not include a JSON-LD context or pointType.
 However, we can still analyze and visualize the data without that information.